 Efficiency and cost-effectiveness in well plugging and site remediation will be maximized by ensuring proper coordination in these activities between States, Tribes, and the Federal government.
-As early as practical - preferably before State grant applications are submitted - States should provide a primary contact for coordination between Tribal and Federal land management agencies to orphanedwells@ios.doi.gov.
-DOI will provide a map of Federal wells approved for plugging to the State contacts and IOGCC.
-This map, and subsequent updates, will be posted publicly as soon as reasonably possible.
-All questions regarding coordination with Federal or Tribal agencies should also be sent to orphanedwells@ios.doi.gov.
+As early as practical-preferably before State grant applications are submitted-States should contact the relevant offices of Tribal or Federal land management agencies to ensure the maximum level of coordination between States, Federal land management agencies, and Tribes.
+States may reach out to the IOGCC or the DOI/OEPC for a list of appropriate contacts.